Relief Line (Toronto)

 The Relief Line (formerly the Downtown Relief Line or DRL) was a proposed rapid transit line for the Toronto subway system, intended to provide capacity relief to the Yonge segment of Line 1 and Bloor–Yonge station and extend subway service coverage in the city's east end.
 Several plans for an east–west downtown subway line date back to the early 20th century, most of which ran along Queen Street.

 Since the early 21st century, studies proposed a line that would run south from Line 2 Bloor–Danforth at a point east of the Don River, before bending westward along Queen Street into Downtown Toronto.
 The Relief Line was included in the regional transportation plan The Big Move and is one of Metrolinx's top 15 transit priorities.
 In August 2018, an alignment was approved by the Ontario Ministry of Environment, Conservation, and Parks.

-In April 2019, the Government of Ontario under Premier Doug Ford announced that the Ontario Line, a provincially funded, automated rapid transit line running from Exhibition Place to Science Centre station, would be built instead of the Relief Line.
+In April 2019, the Government of Ontario announced that the Ontario Line, a provincially funded, automated rapid transit line running from Exhibition Place to Science Centre station, would be built instead of the Relief Line.
 Thus, in June 2019, TTC and City staff suspended further planning work on the Relief Line.
 In October 2019, Toronto City Council voted 22 to 3 to support the Ontario Line plan in place of the Relief Line, effectively cancelling it.